OpenLegalTech/legal-advice-demo/README.md

 # Legal Advice Demo
 This is a demo project to allow a quickstart of the [Django Legal Advice Builder](https://github.com/OpenLegalTech/django-legal-advice-builder) and see how it works.
 For more information check the [Django Legal Advice Builder README](https://github.com/OpenLegalTech/django-legal-advice-builder#readme).

+Be aware that this project is in German.

 ```
 git clone git@github.com:OpenLegalTech/legal-advice-demo.git
 cd legal-advice-demo